narencachy/aks-quickstart/README.md

 # Browse to http://app-gw-public-ip/
 # you should be automatically redirected to https
 # note that cert.pfx is a self-signed cert, so you will get a warning from your browser
+# the cert is setup for 4.co and www.4.co, so you can add an entry to your hosts file with the IP (optional)

 ```